sauvikbiswas/AOTS/posts/functions-iii.md

 1562167077.8548887
 ```

-Thus closures are persistence of non-local attributes in a function when there is no instance of their original scope in memory.
+Closures are the non-local attributes persistent in a function when there are no instances of their original scope--a parent function--in memory.